A number of authorities issue fines and debts - eg police, local councils and courts.

 When you receive notice of a fine (sometimes called an 'expiation notice') it will normally include these details:

 - who has issued the fine

 - what to do if you disagree with the fine

 - the amount payable

 - the due date.

-If you disagree with the fine - eg because you didn't commit the offence - follow the procedures set out in the notice you received.
+If you disagree with the fine or debt - eg because you didn't commit the offence - follow the procedures set out in the notice you received.

 If you don’t pay by the due date you will receive a reminder notice and a penalty may be added to the amount payable.

-If you still don't pay, the matter is passed on to the Fines Unit for follow-up action.
-At this stage, a further penalty will be added to the amount payable.
+If you still don't pay, the matter is passed on to the Fines Unit for enforcement.
+At this stage, further penalties will be added to the amount payable.
 You will receive a written notice in the post when this happens.